bm2-lab/TCRBagger/README.md

 ##### * Note:  the neoantigen prediction tools we used in the TCRBagger this version is only compatible with MuPeXI.
 ### TCR attention weight calculation
-Based on the result from the immunogenicity score of each peptide, deeper analysis for the interpretation of user's intreseted bags can also be performed.
-We can extract the Attention block in TCRBagger and each TCR attention weight can be calculated.
+Based on the result from the immunogenicity score of each peptide, deeper analysis for interpretation of user's intreseted bags can also be performed.
+We can extract the attention block in TCRBagger and each TCR attention weight can be calculated.

 	Usage: ./TCRBaggerVisual.py [OPTIONS]
 	Required: